Tutopiya Logo

 Why this is safe: this page owns the Right Angled Trigonometry revision-guide angle, while Tutopiya’s Right Angled Trigonometry subtopic page owns the learning resource and the free Right Angled Trigonometry quiz owns the practice.

-Right Angled Trigonometry is the foundation of the Trigonometry unit in Cambridge IGCSE Mathematics (0580/0607).
-Whenever a question involves a right-angled triangle and a missing side or angle, examiners expect you to label opposite, adjacent and hypotenuse correctly and apply SOHCAHTOA with clear working.
-This guide explains exactly what the ratios cover, how to handle the question types that actually appear, and where to practise each skill.
+Right Angled Trigonometry is the foundation of the entire Trigonometry unit in Cambridge IGCSE Mathematics (0580/0607).
+Whenever a question involves a right-angled triangle, examiners expect you to choose the correct ratio — sin, cos or tan — label sides relative to the correct angle, and use your calculator accurately.
+This guide explains exactly what the subtopic covers, how to handle the question types that actually appear, and where to practise each skill.

 Key takeaways